 - In the short-lived Neighbors from Hell, Jane Lynch plays a representative of the E.P.A. sent to investigate the drill that would go through Hell.
 Baltazor, a demon sent to the surface to infiltrate the company that's made the drill, tries to convince her to have declared an environmental hazard and shut down the project.
 After she kidnaps him and tries to rape him, he manages to talk her down and tries to convince her to shut the project down.
 When she says she already accepted the bribe to look the other way, he calls her out on it.
 She then reveals that she became part of the EPA to protect the environment, but after she saw that people either bribed officials and polluted anyway, or happily paid the insignificant fines and kept destroying the planet, she realized that saving the planet was useless, and decided to play along.

 - Rev. Lovejoy of The Simpsons.
 Naturally, it was heavily implied that Flanders was solely responsible for beating the idealism out of him.

 Lovejoy: Finally, I just stopped caring.
 Luckily, by then it was the Eighties and no-one noticed.

-- Played literally in the South Park episode "You're Getting Old" where Stan, upon reaching his 10th birthday, contracts 'cynicism' — depicted as a illness that causes everything you see to look like shit and everything you hear to sound like shit and everything you eat to taste like shit, etc. In the following episode he learns that the best way to treat his cynicism is by drinking alcohol.
+- Played literally in the South Park episode "You're Getting Old" where Stan, upon reaching his 10th birthday, contracts 'cynicism' — depicted as an illness that causes everything you see to look like shit and everything you hear to sound like shit and everything you eat to taste like shit, etc. In the following episode, he learns that the best way to treat his cynicism is by drinking alcohol.